The uncertainty of a tournament draw: Insights from the Champions League: Introduction

-The paper is structured as follows.
-Section~\ref{Sec2} presents how our study is connected to the literature.
-The 2024/25 reform is detailed in Section~\ref{Sec3}, and we discuss the methodology in Section~\ref{Sec4}.
+The paper is organised as follows.
+Section~\ref{Sec2} presents how this study is connected to the existing literature.
+Section~\ref{Sec3} introduces and motivates our measure of draw uncertainty.
+The 2024/25 reform in the UEFA Champions League is discussed in Section~\ref{Sec4}.
 Section~\ref{Sec5} shows and explains the results, and Section~\ref{Sec6} concludes.